About Me

 • 1992-2002: Dean of Arts and Sciences at British Columbia Open University, a distance education university.

-• 1978-1992: Non-tenured Assistant Professor in the Departments of History at the University of British Columbia and Simon Fraser University.
+• 1978-1992: Assistant Professor in the Departments of History at the University of British Columbia and Simon Fraser University.